 Wondering if you can grow a mango plant indoors?
 Yes, you can.
-It may never bear fruit, but it makes an attractive house plant and can be a fun project.
+This tropical tree produces delicious fruit and while you may never see fruit production, it makes an attractive house plant and can be a fun project.

 Mangoes are native to southern Asia, but were carried by monks and explorers to other subtropical regions throughout the world.
-Mangoes are prized for their fragrant aroma and sweet flavor.
-They are a versatile fruit, used in desserts, such as sorbets and smoothies, or in savory dishes, such as salsas and sauces.
-Mangoes are delicious fresh or dried.
+Mangoes are a tropical fruit, prized for their fragrant aroma and sweet flavor.
+The mango fruit are very versatile, used in desserts, such as sorbets and smoothies, or in savory dishes, such as salsas and sauces.
+The ripe fruit is delicious fresh or dried.

-In the tropics, this plant grows 30 to 100 feet high, making it a bit large for the home grower.
-But grown in a pot and occasionally pruned, a mango plant makes an attractive indoor houseplant with glossy leaves and a bushy, shrub-like appearance.
-Commercially grown mangoes typically produce fruit within six to seven years, although getting an indoor plant to produce fruit is difficult because of the lack of light.
+In the tropics, this plant grows 30 to 100 feet high, making it a bit large for an indoor tree for most home growers.
+But grown in a larger pot and occasionally pruned, a mango plant makes an attractive indoor houseplant with glossy leaves and a bushy, shrub-like appearance.
+Commercially grown mangoes typically produce fruit within six to seven years, although getting an indoor plant to produce fruit is difficult because of the lack of direct sunlight and warm temperatures.
 Mango plant flowers produce volatile substances which can cause allergic reactions or respiratory problems in some people.

 To grow a mango at home, follow the steps below:

-- Pick a ripe mango from the market.
+- The first step is to pick a ripe mango from the grocery store.
 Seeds from fully ripe mangoes germinate more quickly than those from firm, under ripe fruits.
-A mango plant grown from seed may not resemble the parent plant or produce identical fruit.
-Buy a nursery propagated seedling if you prefer.
+A mango plant grown from seed may not resemble the parent tree or produce identical fruit.
+Buy a nursery propagated mango seedling from your local nursery if you prefer.

-- After you’ve eaten the juicy fruit, scrape any remaining flesh off the mango with a scraper.
-Pry the outer shell open with a chisel and carefully remove the inner seed.
+- The next step, after you’ve eaten the juicy fruit is to scrape any remaining flesh from the husk of the fruit with a scraper.
+Pry the outer shell open with a chisel or sharp knife and carefully remove the inner seed pod.

-- Insert two small toothpicks 1/8-inch into each side of the mango seed and set the mango seed in a pint-size jar of water so that half the seed is submerged.
-Rest the toothpicks on the jar so the upper portion of the seed remains dry.
+- Insert two small toothpicks 1/8-inch into each side of the seed and set the mango seed in a pint-size jar of water so that half the seed is submerged.
+Rest the toothpicks on the jar so the top of the pit remains dry.

-- Wait two weeks for the seed to germinate, adding more water when the water level falls below the seed.
+- Wait a couple of weeks for the seed to germinate, adding more water when the water level falls below the seed.

-- Once the seed sprouts, producing small white roots remove it from the water and plant it in a 10-gallon pot with good drainage.
-Fill the pot with a lightweight potting mix containing compost and place the seed 2 inches below the surface with the rooted portions pointing downward.
-Place the pot in a warm, sunny location of the house.
+- Once the seed sprouts, producing small white roots remove the sprouted mango seed from the water and plant it in a 10-gallon pot with good drainage..
+Fill the pot with well-draining soil, ideally a lightweight potting mix containing compost.
+Place the seed 2 inches below the surface with the rooted portions pointing downward.
+Place the pot in a warm place that gets full sun.

 - Water the soil frequently to keep it evenly moist and spray the plant occasionally with a spray bottle filled with water to keep the evergreen leaves clean and increase humidity.